Serres railway station: Facilities

 The station is still housed in the original 20th-century brick-built station building.
 As of (2020) the station is and slightly rundown.
 It is unstaffed.
-There is no footbridge over the lines, though passengers can walk across the rails and not wheelchair accessible.
-The station is equipped with digital display screens or timetable poster boards.
-There is a cafe/restaurant.
+There is no footbridge over the lines, though passengers can walk across, the rails are not wheelchair accessible.
+The station is however equipped with digital display screens and timetable poster boards.
+There is a cafe/restaurant, located ajasent to the stations main building.